swcarpentry/DEPRECATED-bc/novice/teaching/03-git.md

 Besides our suggestion students can use their favorite text editor (**please make this clear in the setting up part of the lesson**) and sometimes it could became a problem.
-Bellow you will find some tips that could help solving problems when using other text editor than `nano`.
+Below you will find some tips that could help solving problems when using other text editor than `nano`.

 ##### Gedit